Building GIMP for Windows

 Supported Windows API

-The supported versions of Windows are noted in the devel-docs/os-support.txt file in the respective branches:
+The supported versions of Windows are noted in the devel-docs/os-support.txt file of the GIMP source you cloned or downloaded.

 GIMP project is favoring backward compatibility as a general rule and we really don’t like deprecating hardware (unfortunately often associated to OS version, sometimes for no good reasons, sometimes on purpose by vendors) when it is just a few years old.
 Nevertheless we may have to bump our Windows requirement when it becomes too hard to maintain both old and new APIs.